perticascatalin/Learning/DPML/mcsp.md

 - Briefly look over music theory to understand how musical patterns are represented
 - Provide background on computer assisted (musical) composition
 - Investigate combinatorial problems resulting from modelling musical patterns as CSPs
-- Experimental part left as future work
+- Experimental work in progress

 ## 1. Introduction